greenhost/viper/doc/README.md

 ## The windows service

-The windows service is the one in charge of opening the connection to the VPN and closing it as well as monitoring its state.
-To do this OpenVPN and the TAP-Windows driver included in the package must be installed.
+The windows service is the one in charge of opening the connection to the VPN as well as closing it and monitoring its state.

 #### Pre-requisites
 Install TAP Windows from the client distribution by double-clicking on the installer.